View more of our stories at www.plymouth.ac.uk/news.

 “This new funding will guarantee continuous external income for the CRNS for the coming five years, further strengthening the sustainability of the robotics research priority at the University.
-And it makes Plymouth a de facto EU Doctoral Training Centre in Robotics, and strengthens our interdisciplinary collaboration between the School of Computing, Electronics and Mathematics and the School of Psychology.”
+And it makes Plymouth a de facto EU Doctoral Training Centre in Robotics, and strengthens our interdisciplinary collaboration between the School of Engineering, Computing and Mathematics and the School of Psychology.”

 A number of staff have been honoured for their work this term.
 Among them was Professor Camille Parmesan, Chair in Public Understanding of Marine Science and Human Health, who was awarded the 2015 Marsh Award for Climate Change Research by the British Ecological Society.
 The award recognised the work that Camille has done in areas such as species migration and ecological changes due to the changing climate.

 Professor Iain Stewart, meanwhile, has received the President’s Medal from the Chartered Institute of Public Relations.
 Joining previous recipients including Lord Coe, Richard Branson, and Archbishop Desmond Tutu, Iain was recognised for his services to communicating science and to public relations in his field.

 The third award was presented to Rosie Brennan, Director of the Law Clinic and Lecturer in the Law School (pictured).
 Rosie was given the Sam Kallon Award for her commitment to refugee work, in particular her involvement with Plymouth Refugee Week.